Community Ambassadors

 Stacey McCarthy is a choreographer, movement director and practitioner.
 She trained at De Montfort University and graduated with a BA Hons in Dance in 2006.

-Stacey is a qualified Youth Worker and became a Specialised Senior Youth Worker in Dance for Leicester City Council, where she created dance projects and opportunities for young people city-wide, which led to her working in Youth Dance and Youth Theatre.
+Stacey is a qualified Youth Worker and previously was a Specialist Senior Youth Worker in Dance for Leicester City Council, where she created dance projects and opportunities for young people.

-Stacey understands the positive impact of theatre and the importance of telling stories, her aim is to work with various community groups and create a space for them to share their stories.
+Stacey understands the positive impact of theatre and the importance of telling stories.

 Instagram – @_staceymccarthy